Chunichi Shimbun

-This is Japan's second largest leftist newspaper.
+The Chunichi Shimbun is Japan's second largest leftist newspaper.
 It is positioned as a representative newspaper of Nagoya.

 It is also the owner of the Chunichi Dragons baseball team.

 History

 The newspaper was formerly known as Nagoya Shimbun.
-From 1936–1940 it owned the Japanese Baseball League team Nagoya Kinko.
+From 1936 to 1940 it owned the Japanese Baseball League team Nagoya Kinko.
 The paper acquired the Chubu Nihon (now Chunichi Dragons) in 1946.

-Foreign Correspondence Network
+Foreign correspondence network

 The group has thirteen foreign bureaus.
 They are in New York City, Washington, D.C., London, Paris, Berlin, Moscow, Cairo, Beijing, Shanghai, Taipei, Seoul, Manila, and Bangkok.

 Political position

 The Chunichi Shimbun holds progressive views, and has political tendencies towards liberalism, social democracy and socialism.

 It supported the Japan Socialist Party in the Showa period, the Democratic Party of Japan and Social Democratic Party (Japan) in the Heisei period, and the Constitutional Democratic Party of Japan in the Reiwa period.
-Nagoya, where the headquarters is located, is called the Democratic Kingdom (Minshu-Ōkoku, 民主王国).

 The two prewar newspapers (Shin-Aichi and Nagoya Shimbun) were conservative in the Chunichi Shimbun, but the founder, Kissen Kobayashi, ran for the mayor of Nagoya in 1951 at the recommendation of the Japan Socialist Party (first rejected, 1952).
 It was elected in the year) and changed to a left-leaning newspaper supported by the Japan Socialist Party.
 The Tokyo Shimbun was once a right wing, but when it was acquired by the Chunichi Shimbun in 1964, it changed to a left-leaning newspaper.

 Probably because of this, the mass media reforms led by the Ministry of Posts and Telecommunications under the LDP administration in the Showa era (1955 system) were treated coldly, and it was not possible to become a national newspaper and to have its own TV station in Kanto.
 No (Tokyo 12 channel (currently TV Tokyo) was acquired by the Nikkei, and currently independent stations in the Kanto region such as Tokyo Metropolitan Television and TV Kanagawa are affiliated with the Chunichi Shimbun).

 It was the only major newspaper against the Koizumi reforms, and the Asahi Shimbun and others agreed.
 Chunichi was the only one who opposed the TPP in a major newspaper.
-It is in a position to defend the labor unions.
+It holds a pro-labor union position.

-Since the 2011 Fukushima nuclear disaster, it has taken an extremely strong anti-nuclear policy and publishes articles related to nuclear power every day.
+Since the 2011 Fukushima nuclear accident, it has taken a strong anti-nuclear policy.
 It also has a branch office in Fukushima Prefecture (not officially issued).

 As a media company, the Yomiuri Shimbun Group and the Fujisankei Communications Group have a deep relationship with the conservative Liberal Democratic Party, while the Chunichi Group is a liberal newspaper and has a deep relationship with the Constitutional Democratic Party of Japan.

-The Asahi Shimbun has a close relationship with the Kōchikai, a moderate faction of the Liberal Democratic Party.
+The Asahi Shimbun had a close relationship with the Kōchikai, a moderate faction of the Liberal Democratic Party.

 It opposes the revision of the constitution and the prime minister's visit to Yasukuni Shrine.

 This newspaper is skeptical of the death penalty.